- Borrow & Request

 Both print and archival sources in SCARC contain extensive documentation of the United States nuclear testing program.
 From the development of the first nuclear weapons by the Manhattan Project through the aftermath of the atomic bombings of Hiroshima and Nagasaki at the close of World War II, materials cover all aspects of nuclear proliferation and the arms race, including arms control, strategic doctrine, nuclear war, and the intersection between military and civilian aspects of atomic energy.

-Suggested keywords: Hiroshima, Nagasaki, Manhattan Project, Oak Ridge, Los Alamos, atom* bomb, hydrogen bomb, missile, nuclear weapons, nuclear weapons testing victims, nuclear warfare, nuclear weapons testing, strateg*, United States military policy, radioactive fallout, Nevada test.
+Suggested keywords: Hiroshima, Nagasaki, Manhattan Project, Oak Ridge, Los Alamos, atom* bomb, hydrogen bomb, missile, nuclear weapons, nuclear weapons testing, nuclear warfare, radioactive fallout, Nevada test site.

 The Charter Heslep Papers are primarily comprised of materials dating from Heslep's time as an employee of the Atomic Energy Commission.
 The collection includes correspondence, speeches, ephemera, photographs, and sound recordings relating to Charter Heslep's work with the AEC, with emphasis on his efforts to televise U.S. nuclear tests on behalf of the Commission.